-Join Bryan O'Neil Hughes for an in-depth discussion in this video Adjusting the toning of your image, part of Black and White with Lightroom and Photoshop (2013).
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Adjusting the toning of your image, part of Lightroom and Photoshop: Black and White (2013).

 We talked before about Split Toning in Lightroom.…Now I would like to show you a couple of ways to tone our black and white…image in Photoshop.…So, let's just take a simple black and white, and you'll notice that there is a Tint checkbox.…This is the fastest and easiest way to do this.
 I can come in here, I can change…my tone, and you see that I have incredible control when it comes to the colors.…I have millions of colors, and all different shades, but it kind of comes on strong,…and it's hard to bias just how much there is.
 The way that I prefer to that is…to use the Photo Filter.…